tuckn/WshFileSystem/README.md

 // and so on...
 ```

-Many other functions are added.
+Many other functions will be added.
 See the [documentation](https://docs.tuckn.net/WshFileSystem) for more details.

 ### Dependency Modules

-You can also use the following useful functions in _.\\MyScript.js_ (JScript).
+You can also use the following valuable functions in _.\\MyScript.js_ (JScript).

 - [tuckn/WshPolyfill](https://github.com/tuckn/WshPolyfill)
 - [tuckn/WshUtil](https://github.com/tuckn/WshUtil)